-Statutory Compliance of rules and regulations in HRMS & payroll is a grave legal matter for both employees and the organization’s social security.
-The Indian Government has declared various regulations and acts to process employee’s payment.
-Every company is liable to follow these rules to avoid any legal consequences.
-Though to follow it or not might be a company’s individual decision, but it may have some severe implications.
+Statutory Compliance of rules and regulations in payroll & HRMS is a grave legal matter for both employees and the organization’s social security.
+The Indian Government has declared various regulations and acts to process employee payment.
+Every company is liable to follow these rules to avoid legal consequences.
+Whether to follow it or not might be a company’s individual decision, but it may have some severe implications.

 The word statutory can be defined as ‘enacted by statute’ or ‘regulations’, and compliance means ‘agreement’.
 Combining Statutory Compliance forms agreement of regulations’ or ‘to follow regulations’.

 Statutory compliance adherence provides a great deal of security, starting from employees’ minimum wages to the company’s business existence.
 Every country develops its own set of rules for organizations to follow, that adds up every year.
 Organizations put a lot of effort and money to adhere to these laws.
 However, it is not possible for every organization, especially SMEs, to invest a lot of money in this.

 Statutory Compliance in HR is important, as seen from both employee and employer’s perspective.
 Indian Government provides employee benefit acts like industrial relations, minimum wages, social security, women and child employment, health and safety, and organization benefit acts like provident fund, trade union, ESI, professional tax, etc. We will further check all the details of these acts.
 These acts can vary from state to state and country to country.
 In India, these acts sometimes change for every state, but not necessary.

 Non-agreement to such laws implicate legal consequences on business existence, that is why business representatives put a considerable amount of money, time, and people to adhere to these laws.
 Additionally, they also seek laws and finance taxation expert’s advice.
 To be a statutory compliant company, you must practice an efficient way to minimize these risks and update them with these laws.